Odessa on the brink | eKathimerini.com

 President Putin likes to publish long historical articles manipulating facts and expropriating other nations’ history.
 But to read Ukrainian history – a story of struggle for independence and development, of deep connections with the French, the Italians, the British, the Greeks, the Swedes – is to realize the Big Lie in Moscow’s claim that Ukraine belongs to them.

-In the last few days, I have received dozens of questions from my friends around the globe – am I packing?
+In recent days, I have received dozens of questions from my friends around the globe: Am I packing?
 Am I preparing to leave my home city of Odessa?
 I am not.
 I don’t want to pack bags in panic.
 I want to pack them for business trips to Brussels or Berlin, or for my holidays in Athens and Rome.

 As a security analyst, I see 10 different scenarios of invasion, as well as 20 scenarios of hybrid actions against Ukraine.
 As a citizen, I trust in my people and the Ukrainian Armed Forces, and I want to trust in our international partners – trust that they will not be afraid to support us, while Ukraine is standing up for our shared values and freedoms.